roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader ****** bydawn1958© Ken had dimmed the lights and made the living room appear quite alluring.
+Ken had dimmed the lights and made the living room appear quite alluring.
 He handed Dani her unfinished cooler from earlier and she immediately drank a good portion to calm her nerves.
 "I can see that you love your daughter very much and will do anything for her," Ken declared.
 "I will make it happen as long as you make me happy."

  The implications were tremendous and Dani's heart pounded, as she wondered if she was doing the right thing.
 All of a sudden the man stated his evil intentions.
 "You can show me what a gorgeous cheerleader really looks like," Ken said, as he handed Dani a replica of the school's cheerleader's outfit.
 "Put this on so I can see if you look good enough to be a real cheerleader."